mautic/mautic-community-handbook/docs/contributing/google_summer_of_code.rst

 - Why Us? - Consider these questions

   - Why do you want to work with the Mautic Project?
   - Do you plan to continue contributing to the Mautic Project after GSoC?
-If yes, what project(s) are you interested with?
+If yes, what projects are you interested with?

 - Why This Project? - Consider these questions